Planning Methodology and Assumptions

-Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year time frame, but the exact need, solution, and schedule cannot be determined at this time.
-Unspecified-Network dollars may be needed for the following reasons.
+Unspecified potential projects are defined as those solutions that are likely to shift into the 10-year timeframe, but the exact need solution and schedule cannot be determined at this time.
+Unspecified projects can be needed for the following reasons.

 - Changes in generation and distribution interconnection projects.

 - Additional projects that are driven by economic benefits or multiple outage impacts.